aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 <a name="0x1_delegation_pool_EVOTING_POWER_OVERUSE"></a>

 A delegator is using voting power more than it has.
-This should never happen.

 <pre><code><b>const</b> <a href="delegation_pool.md#0x1_delegation_pool_EVOTING_POWER_OVERUSE">EVOTING_POWER_OVERUSE</a>: u64 = 15;